-• As you descend, unspool the tape, install the Tape Clip assemblies and set the Door Zones.
+As you descend, you will unspool the tape, install the Tape Clip assemblies and set the Door Zones.

-Figure 12: Tape Clip Assembly
+Figure 8: Tape Clip assembly

-- The Tape Clip assembly includes the Tape Guide Clip, Door Zone Blade and the mounting magnets already preassembled. - Bring the car to floor level. - Holding the Tape Clip assembly with one hand and the Tape with the other, rotate the Tape into the Tape Clip as shown below. - Place the Tape Clip assembly onto the Guide Rail so that the DZ blade is centered vertically with the GLS reader Optical Axis as shown in figure 14. - If there are bolts or other obstructions not allowing the assembly to be placed precisely where needed, then remove the two screws, washers and nuts securing the DZ Blade and adjust he blade up or down as needed. - Ensure that the assembly is sitting flush to the rail as show in Figure 13.
+- The Tape Clip assembly includes the Tape Guide Clip, Door Zone Blade and the mounting magnets already preassembled. - Bring the car to floor level. - Wipe rail clean where clip assembly will be placed. - Holding the Tape Clip assembly with one hand and the Tape with the other, rotate the Tape into the Tape Clip as shown in figure. - Place the Tape Clip assembly onto the Guide Rail so that the DZ blade is centered vertically with the GLS reader Optical Axis as shown in figure 16. - If there are bolts or other obstructions not allowing the assembly to be placed precisely where needed, then remove the two screws, washers and nuts securing the DZ Blade and adjust the blade up or down as needed. - Ensure that the assembly is sitting flush to the rail as show in Figure 15.